joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 # Chapter 8.
 “The Farmer and the Cowman Should Be Friends” | 论内部协作

+Left to their own devices, Web teams aren’t notoriously successful at making decisions about usability questions.
+Most teams end up spending a lot of precious time rehashing the same issues over and over.

 ![image](https://user-images.githubusercontent.com/5803001/51085123-ae9f6080-176f-11e9-8112-09ac81e7d431.png)

 ![image](https://user-images.githubusercontent.com/5803001/51085117-929bbf00-176f-11e9-93de-91ddb5ee024f.png)

+The point is, it’s not productive to ask questions like “Do most people like pull-down menus?”
+The right kind of question to ask is “Does this pull-down, with these items and this wording in this context on this page create a good experience for most people who are likely to use this site?”

+And there’s really only one way to answer that kind of question: testing.
+You have to use the collective skill, experience, creativity, and common sense of the team to build some version of the thing (even a crude version), then watch some people carefully as they try to figure out what it is and how to use it.

 # Chapter 9.
 Usability testing on 10 cents a day